3 dead, 17 injured after shooting near Tennessee bar

 Officers were dispatched shortly before 3 a.m. for a shooting call near a bar.
 According to Chattanooga police, 14 people were shot and three victims attempting to flee the scene were struck by vehicles.

-Chief of Police Celeste Murphy says two victims died of gunshot wounds and another died from injuries that were sustained after being struck by a vehicle.
-Chattanooga police say several victims remain in critical condition.
+Chief of Police Celeste Murphy said two victims died of gunshot wounds and another died from injuries that were sustained after being hit by a vehicle.
+Chattanooga police said several victims remain in critical condition.
 In a press conference, officers revealed that 16 of the victims are adults and one is a juvenile.

 Officers believe there are multiple shooters involved in the incident but state there is no threat to public safety at this time.